Universal Furniture Professor of Statistics

 Jackson, Ken.
 1998.
 Manila John of Guadacanal: Hero of the Pacific War.
 In Forgotten Heroes of American History, Susan Ware, ed.
 New York: Basic Books.

-Ferdous Jahan is Professor of Public Administration at the University of Dhaka and is Academic Coordinator at the BRAC Institute of Governance and Development.
-Jahan teaches courses on development, management of land, governance, comparative public administration, financial administration, and political science.
+Ferdous Jahan is Associate Director, Fox Leadership International, and College of Liberal and Professional Studies at the University of Pennsylvania.
+Previously she was Professor of Public Administration at the University of Dhaka and is Academic Coordinator at the BRAC Institute of Governance and Development where she taught courses on development, management of land, governance, comparative public administration, financial administration, and political science.
 She is also an expert in program evaluation and policy research.
 She has designed and conducted a variety of qualitative studies as well as many quantitative surveys and research.
 Her current research involves governance, social protection, urban poverty, legal empowerment of the poor and women¹s empowerment issues in developing nations.

 Jahan, Ferdous, et al. 2013.
 State of Cities: Re-thinking Urban Governance in Narayanganj, Chapters 1-3, 6.
 Dhaka, Bangladesh: Institute of Governance Studies, BRAC University.

 Manoj Roy, David Hulme and Ferdous Jahan.
 2013.
 Contrasting Adaptation Responses by Squatters and Low-Income Tenants in Khulna Bangladesh.
 Environment & Urbanization, 25(1): 120.

 Jahan, Ferdous and Asif M. Shahan.
 2013.
 Power and Influence of Islam-Based Political Parties in Bangladesh: Perception versus Reality.
 Journal of Asian and African Studies.
 (Published online on June 26, 2013.)